ibm-cloud-docs/vmware-service/common/architecture-workload-isolation.md

 Client metadata is stored in {{site.data.keyword.cloud_notm}} databases (ICD) that encrypts all data both in transit and at rest.

-The credentials that are used to access the underlay IaaS and VMware components are also stored in the database.
+The credentials that are used to access the underlay IaaS and VMware by Broadcom components are also stored in the database.
 They are stored with a second layer of envelope encryption in addition to the DB encryption by using [{{site.data.keyword.cloud_notm}} Key Protect](https://cloud.ibm.com/catalog/services/key-protect) Root Key with wrapped Data Encryption Key (DEK).
 The unwrapped DEK is to encrypt and decrypt the final data.

 Envelope encryption uses a unique Key Protect instance per region with unique root key and DEK per microservice in the {{site.data.keyword.vcf-aas}} solution across all customer instances.